aaronkyle/ex/e1/src/portfolio/active-projects.md

 ---

-Active
+A MORE PERMISSIVE 'ACTIVE LIST' - WHAT DFC IS ACTIVELY WORKING ON

 1st check - is process stage; be inclusive : (leave in RFC completed pending review)

-... first indicator that it's moving off the committed.
+... look for first indicator that it's moving off the committed.

 ... some insurance projects don't have have a disbursement record

+indicators of being live:

-... first dibursement date
+... first disbursement date

 -or-